guitarvydas/programmingsimplicity-observations-sampler/manuscript/pinc.md

 To accurately break down an action in steps so small that even a machine can perform the steps.

 Current electronic machines provide us with a set of steps called "opcodes".

+## Early Machines

+Early machines were mechanical.

+Early machines used gears and pulleys.